 Andrew Artenstein, MD

-Deputy Chair, Department of Medicine, Tufts University School of Medicine
+Deputy Chair, Department of Medicine, and Professor of Medicine, Tufts University School of Medicine

 Michael Rosenblum, MD